art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 --i-type pbsim3_transcripts

-NOTE For coverage of the template mode:
+NOTE: For coverage of the template mode:

-If a 3-column (stranded) coverage file or input in format of
+• If a 3-column (stranded) coverage file or input in a format of pvsim3_transcripts is provided, the coverage will be interpreted as-is.

-Advanced Topics¶
+Advanced Topics

-Using UNIX Pipelines¶
+Using UNIX Pipelines

 zcat opt/data/GCF_000005845.2_ASM584v2_genomic.fna.gz | \